kzotter/dev-docs/docs/home/support.md

 # Support

-If you face any issue with Esper Dev tools or have feedback or a suggestion, you can reach out to us through any of the preferred channels mentioned below:
+If you face any issue with using Esper, with any of our developer tools and APIs, or have feedback or a suggestion, you can reach out to us through any of the preferred channels mentioned below:

 ## Github Issues